mike632t/x11-calc/README.md

 ##### HP 33 - Only keyboard working.

+### Compiling

+To build a the simulator for a particular model on Linux or Tru64 UNIX edit the make file and change the value of the MODEL number, then do 'make all'.

+On VMS use '@make.com'.

+### Keyboard Shortcuts

+The following keyboard shortcuts should work:

+'0' - '9', '+'. '-'. '*'. '/' and 'Enter' should do what you expect them to
+(when using numeric key pad you need to use numlock as usual).

+'Esc' is 'Clx', 'c' is CHS, 'e' is 'EEX' and on programmable models 'Space' corresponds to 'SST'.

+'f' and where applicable 'g' and 'h' correspond to the function keys.

+'Ctrl-Z' Quits, and 'Ctrl-C' does a reset.

+### Debugging

+You  can  start the simulation in trace mode using '-t', or in single  step mode using '-s', and set a breakpoint using '-b <octal address>'.

+'Ctrl-T'  also toggles trace mode when running, 'Ctrl-S' executes the  next instruction, 'Ctrl-Q' resumes execution, and 'Ctrl-R' displays the contents of the CPU registers .

+When in trace mode a jump to the same instruction produces no output.

 ### Known Issues

 Attempting to compile using a later version of 'gcc' will result in several